ubc-cirrus-lab/caribou/QUICK_START.md

 ## Client side CLI

+Some client-side commands can be executed in the `AWS Remote CLI`, provided it is deployed.

+**Note:** Remote CLI features, including all remote CLI commands and timer functionalities, are experimental.
+Please use them with caution and at your own risk.

 ### Setup a new workflow

 To set up a new workflow, in your command line, navigate to the directory where you want to create the new workflow and run: